 - i.
 If a player has failed to show for multiple practices, the manager may bench the player an entire game, but the manager must contact the Player Agent before the game.
 The manager shall list the player on the game roster and inform the umpires and the opposing manager that the player is benched. - ii.
 If a player is a disciplinary concern for something other than missing practice, the manager shall consult with the player agent about other disciplinary means to correct the situation.
 If this fails to correct the situation, then the manager must contact the Player Agent, who will issue the player a first warning.
 If the situation continues, the manager must report again to the Player Agent, who will arrange for the player to come before the Code of Conduct Committee for any additional disciplinary treatment. - iii.
 If a player creates a disciplinary concern during a game, the manager may bench the player for the remainder of the game.
-The manager must report the situation to the umpires and the opposing manager, and notify the Player Agent after the game. - iv.
-All disciplinary issues will be recorded in writing and brought to the attention of the Code of Conduct Committee by the Player Agent. - J. Slash bunts (i.e., bringing the bat back after showing bunt, and swinging or slapping at the ball) are not allowed in Moreland Little League. - i.
-If it is determined by the umpire that a team is executing slash bunts, the manager will be subject to removal from the game and subject to disciplinary action by the League's Code of Conduct Committee.
+The manager must report the situation to the umpires and the opposing manager and notify the Player Agent after the game. - iv.
+All disciplinary issues will be recorded in writing and brought to the attention of the Code of Conduct Committee by the Player Agent. - J. Slash bunts (i.e., bringing the bat back after showing bunt, and swinging or slapping at the ball) are not allowed in Moreland Little League. - If it is determined by the umpire that a team is executing slash bunts, the manager will be subject to removal from the game and subject to disciplinary action by the League's Code of Conduct Committee. - ii.

-- ii.
 In the case of a slash bunt, the batter may be called out by the umpire.

-Umpire judgment will determine if a slash bunt affected the advancement of runners and, thus, determine the placement of the runners. - Slash bunts should however be taught in practices to prepare players for post-season games and potential interleague games where slash bunts are allowed. - K. Thrown bats are strictly prohibited.
+Umpire judgment will determine if a slash bunt affected the advancement of runners and, thus, determine the placement of the runners. - iii.
+Slash bunts should however be taught in practices to prepare players for postseason games and potential interleague games where slash bunts are allowed. - K. Thrown bats are strictly prohibited.
 If a bat is thrown, the batter may be called out by the umpire.
 In the case of a thrown bat, umpire judgment will determine if the thrown bat affected the advancement of runners and, thus, determine the placement of the runners.

-6.2.1 Supplemental Rules for Major Division
+6.2.2 Supplemental Rules for Major Division

-- A. Each Major division team is required to develop at least one under twelve-yearold pitcher. - i.
-All under twelve-year-old pitchers for each team must cumulatively pitch at least a complete twelve innings during the season. - ii.
+- A. Each Major division team is required to develop at least one (and preferably more than one) under 12-year-old pitcher. - i.
+This regulation will be considered to have been followed provided that the combined number of innings pitched by under 12-year-old pitchers for a team in a completed season is greater than 12. - ii.
 Violators of this rule will be subject to disciplinary action by the League's Code of Conduct Committee. - iii.
-Furthermore, the Board will direct that manager, acting manager or new manager to begin immediately pitching at least one under twelve-year-old pitcher for a prescribed number of innings. - B. Batting Order.
-Official Playing Rule 4.04 - i.
-To ensure additional at-bats for more players, each Major division team must use a continuous batting order for a portion of the season. - ii.
-Subject to board approval, the Major Division Commissioner will work with the Major Division Managers to determine how many pre-season and regular season games to use a continuous batting order. - iii.
-Green book rules shall apply to all interleague and playoff games. - C. As per Official Playing Rule 6.05(b), players may advance on a third strike that is not caught in flight by the catcher when first base is unoccupied or there are two outs.
+Furthermore, the Board will direct that manager, acting manager or new manager to begin immediately pitching at least one under 12-year-old pitcher for a prescribed number of innings. - B. Batting Order: to ensure additional at-bats for more players and in accordance with the Little League Rulebook, each Major division team must use a continuous batting order at all times, including preseason, regular season, interleague, and playoff games. - C. As per Official Playing Rule 6.05(b), players may advance on a third strike that is not caught in flight by the catcher when first base is unoccupied or there are two outs.

-6.2.2 Supplemental Rules for Minor Division
+6.2.3 Supplemental Rules for Minor Division